sqmemory13/PDE_NeuralNet_Collection_Dev/README.md

 # PDE_NeuralNet_Collection_Dev
-Backup Repository In case google drive for the collection goes down
+Backup Repository in case colab links go down.

 ## Contents
-ipynb files for Colab backup for non-public colab files.
+ipynb files backup for Colab environment.
 If links below goes dead you can find backup for ipynb files on this github.
 Last updated on July 2022

+### Instructions

+1. Go to the Colab link below.
+If you need to know more about the source, click the source below.
+You might need to 'open in colab' in google drive.

+2. If Colab link is down, you can find ipynb files from this repository that you can reupload into your colab environment.
+Select "GPU" accelerator.

+3. Colab files might not work in the future because a) Original author's github is down b) Google updated their colab environment and its respective software such as tensorflow.
+In that case, please select different ipynb files to execute.
+Unfortunately it is difficult to provide after support for programs not authored by the maintainer of this Github.

-Colab_link | Source
+#### Colab_link | Source

 1.PINN Solver (Test complete)
 https://colab.research.google.com/github/janblechschmidt/PDEsByNNs/blob/main/PINN_Solver.ipynb	https://github.com/maziarraissi/PINNs